Frequently asked questions...

 Who can take part?

 Share a Pencil Day is aimed at Primary and Secondary schools in the UK but anyone can take part.
 The lesson plans are aimed at Years 5 to 10 but can be adapted, younger classes may just want to take part in designing their own "I love School because...." poster while older classes can participate in more structured lessons from any of the lessons plans provided.
-We have schools from Iceland and France, Gibraltar and Germany as well as those in the UK.
+Last year we had schools from Iceland and France, Gibraltar and Germany as well as those in the UK.

 Can just one class or year take part or does the whole school have to be involved?

 What ever suits your school best.
 One class, one year or a choice of classes and year groups can take part.
-Share a Pencil Day will become an annual event so children not taking part this year could still learn all about global education as they rise through the school.
+Share a Pencil Day is an annual event so children not taking part this year could still learn all about global education as they rise through the school.

 Where do we find the lesson plans, posters and classroom materials?